neary-ai/neary/README.md

 ## Key Features

 - ### An Interface For Powerusers
-  - Open conversations in tabs
-  - Organize conversations into Spaces
+  - Organize conversations into tabs and spaces
   - Manage conversations on the fly with slash commands
   - Embedded file manager for document search
   - App-like experience in iOS and Android through a PWA